 High blood pressure, or hypertension, is one of the single most important risk factors for premature death which is why whenever you go to the doctors, hospital of even your local Eu Yan Sang TCM clinic they will always take your blood pressure first.
 Currently 1 in 4 Singaporeans are considered to have hypertension and 1 in 2 over the ages of 60.
 But what is high blood pressure?
 Why does it occur?
 Why does it increase your risk of premature death and what can we do about it?
-We delve into this topic below and discuss how a holistic lifestyle coach can help Singaporeans deal with high blood pressure.
+We delve into this topic below and discuss how a Nutrition and Lifestyle Coach can help Singaporeans deal with high blood pressure.

 What is high blood pressure?